Speech Contests FAQ

 - Presenters of education sessions at the event at which the contest will be held, including area, division, and district events, as well as the International Convention

 What happens if I pay my dues on time, but my club treasurer does not submit my dues to World Headquarters by November 30?Back to TopYou are, unfortunately, ineligible to compete.
 In order to compete in a speech contest, you must be a member in good standing of a club in good standing.
-The only way to maintain your good standing is to make sure your club treasurer submits your dues to World Headquarters before the grace period expires (by November 30 for the October renewal period and May 30 for the April renewal period) for continuing members, or by the date of the speech contest for new, dual, transfer or reinstated members).
+The only way to maintain your membership as good standing is to make sure your club treasurer submits your dues to World Headquarters by November 30 for the October renewal period, and by May 30 for the April renewal period.
+For new, dual, transfer or reinstated members, the membership application and applicable dues must be received by World Headquarters prior to competing in the first contest.

 Should judges remain anonymous?Back to TopYes, in so far as practical.
 Judges are not known to the contestants and no judges' names or contact information is provided in any contest materials.
 Judges’ decisions are confidential.
 Their identities are confidential as well.
 If judges are announced, it can lead to confrontations with contestants or audience members who do not agree with the contest results.
 Anonymity helps the judges be more effective.
 They can be more objective with their decisions because confrontations after the contest are less likely.
 This is why judges are not known to the contestants and no judges' names or contact information is provided in any contest materials.